systemdesigndao/ton-design-system/README.md

 - Lightweight

-  TailwindCSS is lightweight, especially with tools like patterns-vanjs, which offer a lean, production-ready solution for creating fast and optimized products.
+  TailwindCSS is lightweight, which offer a lean, production-ready solution for creating fast and optimized products.

 - Ready to go patterns